-Upon written request from the employees, the Employer agrees to deduct from each weekly pay cheque (bi-weekly for commercial / institutional work) basic union dues plus supplementary union dues, and forward same to the Secretary Treasurer of the Union, 9335 - 47 Street, Edmonton, Alberta T6B 2R7 by the fifteenth (15th) day of the following month.
-Upon written request from the Secretary Treasurer of the Union the Employer further agrees to alter the method of deductions and/or the amount of union dues to be deducted from each employee.
+Upon written request from the Employees, the Employer agrees to deduct from each weekly pay cheque [bi-weekly for commercial/institutional work] basic union dues plus supplementary union dues, and forward same to the Secretary Treasurer of the Union, 9335-47 Street, Edmonton, Alberta T6B 2R7 by the fifteenth day of the following month.
+Upon written request from the Secretary Treasurer of the Union the Employer further agrees to alter the method of deductions and/or the amount of union dues to be deducted from each Employee.

-The Employer, upon written notification (copy to Employee) by the Union, will deduct additional dues in an amount specified by the Union for any Employee that is in arrears with the Union.
-Such additional dues shall be remitted to the Union by the 15th day in the month following the notification being received.
-In the case of Union members such notification to the Employer will only occur after the member has become eight weeks in arrears and has not paid within thirty (30) days of notice or after thirty (30) days notice of a lesser amount at the end of a calendar year.
+The Employer, upon written notification [copy to Employee] by the Union, will deduct additional dues in an amount specified by the Union for any Employee that is in arrears with the Union.
+Such additional dues shall be remitted to the Union by the fifteenth day in the month following the notification being received.
+In the case of Union members such notification to the Employer will only occur after the Member has become 8 weeks in arrears and has not paid within 30 days of notice or after 30 days' notice of a lesser amount at the end of a calendar year.